dotanuki-labs/gradle-timeouts-enforcer/README.md

 - `10.SECONDS`
 - `30.Minutes`

-Examples of invalid speficifications
+Examples of invalid specifications

 - `1.5.hour`
 - `30,5.minutes`

-This plugin will parse and validate the values from provided Gradle properties and throw an error if they don't match the expected convention.
+This plugin will parse and validate the values from provided and throw an error if they don't match the expected convention.

 ## Supported Gradle versions